Overview of radiculopathy in the thoracic spine

-Compared to lumbar radiculopathy (in the lower back) and cervical radiculopathy (in the neck), thoracic radiculopathy is rare.
+Compared to lumbar radiculopathy (lower spinal) and cervical radiculopathy (upper spinal), thoracic radiculopathy is more rare.
 That’s because of the lack of mobility in the thoracic spine, which serves as an anchor for the ribs as well as support for the torso and upper body.
-This relative lack of flexibility, as contrasted with the cervical and lumbar regions, exposes the thoracic vertebrae to far less stress as the body ages.
+This relative rigidity, as contrasted with the more flexible cervical and lumbar regions, exposes the thoracic vertebrae to far less stress as the body ages.

 Still, patients enduring neck or back pain shouldn’t rule out the thoracic spine as the origin of their pain without a proper radiculopathy diagnosis.
 After an initial physical exam, a physician may order an MRI or CT scan to determine the location of a compressed or irritated nerve root.

 - Degenerative disc disease